Three months after Jabra launched its latest true wireless in-ear headphones with the Elite 75t, its "active" cousin now joins the line-up.

-The earbuds - each has a circular button with the Jabra logo and a very short stem - look really sleek.
-Ditto their colour-matching, compact charging case, which has a rear USB-C charging port.
-But the case does not support wireless charging.
+The earbuds, which each has a circular button with the Jabra logo and a very short stem, look really sleek.
+Ditto their colour-matched, compact charging case, which has a rear USB-C charging port.
+However, the case does not support wireless charging.

-Included are three pairs of ear tips of different sizes.
-I find the right fit with the medium-sized ones, which allow the earbuds to stay snugly in place when I am jogging, despite lacking the ear hooks or neckbands found in many fitness-centric in-ear headphones.
+Included are three different-sized pairs of ear tips.
+I find the right fit with the medium-sized ones, which allowed the earbuds to stay snugly in place when I am jogging, despite lacking the ear hooks or neckbands found in many fitness-centric in-ear headphones.

-The Active 75t is truly a cable-less delight that is so lightweight, you do not feel like it is there when you are wearing it.
+The Active 75t is truly a cable-less delight that is so lightweight, it feels like it is not there when you wearing it.

 On the downside, there is no active noise cancellation (ANC), though the earbuds do create a good seal against ambient noise.
-But for a pair of fitness-centric headphones, having no ANC can be a good thing as you will want to be aware of your surroundings while exercising.
+But for a pair of fitness-centric headphones, having no ANC could actually be a good thing as you would want to be aware of your surroundings while exercising.

-For that, the Active 75t even has a HearThrough function that allows you to hear what is going on nearby with the earbuds on and the music playing.
+For that, the Active 75t even has a HearThrough function that allows you to listen to what is going on nearby with the earbuds on and the music playing.